-The work described in this paper was conducted in the framework of Graduate School 2543/1 “Intraoperative Multi-Sensory Tissue Differentiation in Oncology” (project ID 40947457) funded by German Research Foundation (DFG - Deutsche Forschungsgemeinschaft).
+The work described in this paper was conducted in the framework of the Graduate School 2543/1 “Intraoperative Multi-Sensory Tissue Differentiation in Oncology" (project ID 40947457) funded by the German Research Foundation (DFG - Deutsche Forschungsgemeinschaft).
 This work has been supported by the Deutsche Forschungsgemeinschaft (DFG) – EXC number 2064/1 – Project number 390727645.
-The authors thank International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Valay Bundele and Mehran Hosseinzadeh.
-We also thank Jan-Niklas Dihlmann for redesigning the pipeline figure.
+The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Valay Bundele and Mehran Hosseinzadeh.